Most car owners delay scrapping their vehicles because of common misconceptions. The truth might surprise you—and save you money.

 Misconception 8: Scrap Yards Keep Your Personal Information

-It’s a myth that scrapyards use customers’ personal information, vehicle history, and IDs.
-But licensed auto recyclers follow privacy laws and do not store unnecessary details.
-To stay safe, remove all your personal belongings, wipe any electronic data from the car’s system, and take off your license plates.
+It’s a myth that scrapyards misuse customers’ personal information, vehicle history, or IDs.
+But licensed auto recyclers comply with privacy laws and do not store unnecessary personal information.
+To stay safe, remove all your personal belongings, wipe any personal data from the car’s system, and take off your license plates.
 A genuine scrapyard offers a bill of sale or receipt for transparency.

 Also Read: The Scrap Car Glossary: Key Terms You Should Know